raiden-network/raiden-services/package/README.md

    ```shell
    git clone https://github.com/raiden-network/raiden-services.git
    ```
-2. Copy the keystore file to be used by the services into the directory `./data/keystore/` - whereas `.` refers to the location you cloned into in step 1
+2. Go to `./package/` to conduct the next steps - whereas `.` refers to the location you cloned into in step 1
+3. Copy the keystore file to be used by the services into the directory `./package/data/keystore/`
-3. Copy `.env.template` to `.env` and modify the values to fit your setup (see inline comments for details)
+4. Copy `.env.template` to `.env` and modify the values to fit your setup (see inline comments for details)
     - Set `KEYSTORE_FILE` to the filename of the keystore file
     - Set `PASSWORD` to the password of the keystore file
     - Set `DATA_DIR`, if you used a different data directory (the keystore file is expected in `<DATA_DIR>/keystore/`)